yukizhg/yukizhg/README.md

 👋 Hi, I’m Yuki!

-I'm an undergraduate at the University of Minnesota – TC, majoring in **Computer Science** with minors in **Management (Finance)** and **UI/UX**.
-I’m passionate about **turning data into insight** and building systems that are both functional and user-friendly.
+I'm an undergraduate at the University of Minnesota Twin Cities, majoring in Computer Science with a minor in Management Finance.
-I love combining **tech** with **visuals** and **datasets** to optimize systems/solutions, and to solve real-world problems.
-Whether it’s analyzing data to drive business decisions or building effective tools, I enjoy working at the intersection of **analytics, engineering, and design**.
+I love combining tech with visuals and datasets to optimize systems/solutions, and to solve real-world problems.
+Whether it’s analyzing data to drive business decisions or building effective tools, I enjoy working at the intersection of analytics and engineering.

 🔍 Areas of Interest:
-- 📊 **Data Analytics & Visualization** – uncovering actionable insights through data
+- 📊 **Data Analytics & Data Visualization** – visualizing large datasets and interpreting
-- 🌐 **Web Development** – creating interactive, user-focused web apps
-- 📈 **Financial Analytics** – blending analytics and software to solve finance-related challenges
+- 📈 **Financial Analytics** – blending analytics and software to solve finance-related questions

-🛠️ Tools:
-Java; Python; SQL; JavaScript; React; PyTorch;Tableau; Excel; Figma

-📁 My Projects:
-- 🎮 **Running Moon** – 2D game simulating physics and real-time collision detection
-- 💣 **Minefield** – Java-based grid game using DFS/BFS for gameplay logic

 📫 Ways to reach me:
 - 📧 Email: yyukizhg@gmail.com